mholtkamp/octave/Documentation/Development/NativeAddon/Examples/Coin.md

-# Example: Rotator3D
+# Example: Coin

-A native addon that creates a Rotator3D component to continuously rotate Node3D objects with configurable speed and axis.
+A native addon that creates a Coin component to continuously rotate Node3D objects with configurable speed and axis.
 The rotation logic runs entirely in C++ with no Lua overhead per frame.

 ---